-Do you want to catch even more fish than you already are catching?
+Do you want to catch even more fish to than you're already catching?

 The following finesse fishing tips will help you to put more fish in your boat, or on the shoreline if you are freshwater fishing from the banks.